How to Build a Chrome Extension as a Solo Developer

 Phase 3: Polish & Launch (Week 3)

-Create promotional images for the Chrome Web Store listing (you need a 1280x800 screenshot and a 440x280 tile).
+Create promotional images for the Chrome Web Store listing.
+The mandatory pieces are a 128x128 store icon, at least one screenshot at 1280x800 (640x400 is also accepted), and one 440x280 small promotional tile.
+If you want a shot at being featured in the store's marquee, you also need a 1400x560 marquee image, but that one is optional.
 Write a clear description that explains what the extension does in the first sentence.
 Set up a simple landing page.

 Monetization Strategy